Aha43/PsLocations/README.md

 The `Loc` command line interface (CLI) is a tool for managing and navigating folder bookmarks with ease.
 This guide provides detailed usage instructions for each action available in the `Loc` CLI.

+## Basic commands to manage and use locations (aka bookmarks)

 Bookmarks are called locations in this context and allow terminal command line users to move to much used working directories with out a series of cd or tedious path completions.
-To add current working directory as a location:
+To add current working directory as a location

 ```
 loc add .
 'Repository root of my amazing project'
 ```
 The . says use directory name as name for location and last parameter is a mandatory description.
-If you want to use another name for the location than the directory name:
+If you want to use another name for the location than the directory name

 ```
 loc add DaAmazingProject 'Repository root of my amazing project'
 ```

-To list locations:
+To list locations

 ```
 loc l